NoelleStern/GameBricked/README.md

 > [!NOTE]
 > Tetris is generally considered a great test game.
 It's one of the earliest games and so it's pretty simplistic.
 Because of that, it doesn't have any of the fancy features a game cartridge could have.

-It's worth noting that the Nintendo logo is not stored in the actual tile format GameBoy would usually utilize.
+It's worth noting that the Nintendo logo is not stored in the actual tile format Game Boy would usually utilize.
 It's compressed to <kbd>4x4</kbd> pixels per tile <kbd>1-bit</kbd> per pixel format.
 So every tile is represented by only two bytes.
 Those later on get upscaled and converted to the correct <kbd>8x8</kbd> tile format by the `boot rom`:

 ![Logo Decoding](./assets/LogoDecoding.png)